canonical/airbyte-k8s-operator/README.md

 ### Deploying PostgreSQL Database

+Airbyte uses PostgreSQL for storing metadata.
 The Airbyte and PostgreSQL operators can be deployed and connected to each other using the Juju command line as follows:

 ```bash
 juju deploy airbyte-k8s --trust